po-studio/awestruck/README.md

 # Awestruck

-### WARNING
+> [!WARNING]
-Protect your ears!
+> Protect your ears!
 Before streaming audio, please turn the volume on your machine DOWN, especially if you're using headphones.
 While I've tried to ensure the examples play at a reasonable volume, this software gets close to audio hardware and rare glitches such as amplitude spikes can occur.

 ## Real-Time Audio Synthesis, Streaming, & Manipulation
 Awestruck aims to provide a framework for real-time, server-driven audio synthesis, streaming, and control over the Internet.
 It uses SuperCollider, a powerful language for audio programming, but other synthesis engines could be supported.

+### Tech Stack
 Awestruck uses:
 * [SuperCollider](https://supercollider.github.io/) for real-time sound synthesis
 * [JACK](https://jackaudio.org/) as a sound server API for low-latency connections